 Things to do in Sanur

 One of the most indulgent things to do in Bali is to visit a spa.
-Here you can enjoy a full body massage or other treatments, using the fragrant local herbs and flowers, for a fraction of the price you’d pay at home.
+Here you can enjoy a massage with oils scented using fragrant local herbs and flowers, for a fraction of the price you’d pay at home.
 It is so dreamy and relaxing.
-Around 40 minutes south of Ubud in Sanur, there is a spa school where you can learn how to give these massages.
+Around 40 minutes south of Ubud in Sanur, there is a spa school where you can learn the art of Balinese massage.

 This school offers a one week beginners’ course.
-Every day the class start’s with a short yoga session, before you learn the theoretical and practical elements of the art of Balinese massage.
+Every day the class starts with a short yoga session, before you learn the theoretical and practical elements.

 Where to stay in Sanur